 - 43% appreciated that the system was integrated and operational out of the box

-- And 25% appreciated the fact that they didn’t have to hire specialized IT staff and could —instead— focus on key business priorities.
+- 25% appreciated the fact that they didn’t have to hire specialized IT staff and could — instead — focus on key business priorities

-And fortunately, these benefits of an ERP-integrated e-commerce solution have not just stood the test of time; the list has even grown.
+Fortunately, the benefits of an ERP-integrated B2B e-commerce solution have not just stood the test of time; the list has even grown.

 Organizations running integrated e-commerce solutions are also 19% more likely to attribute both improved cross-sell/upsell opportunities and improved profitability per customer to e-commerce compared to those running standalone e-commerce software (Forrester).